Resources - 2013-2014

 - events of interest outside the United community

-Morning is issued by the dean’s office.
+Morning is issued by the vice president for academic affairs/dean’s office.
 Announcements

 for Monday Morning should be sent to Deb

 Olsen by 5:00 PM on Thursdays.
 Please reference ‘Monday